endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"relative shield damage"`: shield damage that gets scaled according to the max shields of a target.
 A value of 0.5 means that one shot should take out 50% of the target's shields, regardless of how strong the target's shields are.
 Suggested that relative damage types be used on [system hazards](CreatingHazards) as a way to make hazards that affect all ships to a reasonable degree without crippling smaller/weaker ships (unless of course that is the intended effect).

-  * `"relative hull damage"`: hull damage that gets scaled according to the max hull of a target.
+  * `"relative hull damage"`: hull damage that gets scaled according to the max hull of a target ship or minable.

   * `"relative disabled damage"`: disabled hull damage that gets scaled according to the max hull of a target. **(v.
+0.9.15)**

+  * `"relative minable damage"`: minable damage that gets scaled according to the max hull of a target minable. **(v.
 0.9.15)**

   * `"relative heat damage"`: heat damage that gets scaled according to the max heat capacity of a target (the point at which it becomes overheated).
 If the target's shields are up, heat damage is cut in half.